SankarVGS/Java-project/README.md

 # Restaurant
-A mini project on restaurant billing system developed JAVA in third year of my engineering.
+A mini project on restaurant billing system developed JAVA

 It has two modules :
 1) Owner